willzeng274/ASM_DOM-website/README.md

-# asm-dom-boilerplate
+# Boilerplate

-A simple boilerplate to start using [asm-dom](https://github.com/mbasso/asm-dom) without configuration.
+A simple boilerplate to start using [asm-dom](https://github.com/mbasso/asm-dom) with CRA-like configuration This includes:
-This includes:

 - `asm-dom`